emrbzr/BookMe/README.md

+# SOEN 343 Project

+This is the repository that contains the code, documentation, issues and much more related to reserving a room.

-Team Members
+## Team Members

-Ahmad Hyjaz Loudin
+Ahmad Hyjaz Loudin <br />
-Emir Bozer
+Emir Bozer <br />
-Leo Yu
+Leo Yu <br />
-Nikolas Dvb
+Nikolas Dvb <br />
-Ma ry
+Ma ry <br />